 Fix #5 – Hard-Reset the Verizon router

 The hard-reset will bring the router back to factory settings and clear all the changes you have made to the settings like the Wi-Fi password, custom network name (ESSID) and similar.
-This means that you will have to configure your Verizon router from the beginning.
+This means that you will have to login to your Verizon router and configure it from the beginning.
 For this reason, we have left this solution to the end.
 If you decide to apply this fix you will need to configure your router and update the network name and Wi-Fi password in order to make your home network accessible again.

 - Locate the red reset button at the back of your router.